 It may be invalidated if it is not entirely written in the testator's handwriting and signed by them.
 To ensure that their final wishes are carried out, the will maker must carefully follow the rules for making a valid holographic will.

-How does a probate court approve and accept holographic wills?
 A will may be considered valid by the probate court if a witness can testify to its discovery location, and the location can be proven to be among the will maker's personal belongings.
 Alternatively, the will maker may leave the will with someone for safekeeping.

 In the end, a holographic will is a document the will maker wrote or printed without having it notarised or having witnesses sign it.
 While this sort of will may have legal complications and is not recognised in all jurisdictions, it may be regarded as a viable alternative in certain circumstances, such as when the will maker is facing imminent death.
-But keep in mind that these sort of wills are not as reliable as other types and can be easily questioned.